HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_api_dev_guide/content/voltmx.keychain_functions.md

 | secureAccessControl | An iOS-specific optional key that contains information about how a keychain item can be used. |
 | securedata | A mandatory key which stores a string that contains the secure data to store in the keychain. |

-Example 1 (for iOS)
+### Example 1 (for iOS)

+{% highlight VoltMx %}
-{% highlight voltMx %}//Use the below function to save sensitive data  to your device keychain
+//Use the below function to save sensitive data  to your device keychain
   save: function() {
     var cred = {
         "securedata": JSON.stringify(this.view.tbxData.text),